 When it comes to attendance tracking, each company has its own method.
 There are those that only enable clocking in through badges, or by filling in Excel sheets, or via apps, desktop software or cloud software.

 Attendance detection has undergone an important evolution.
 Due to it being an operation that must be carried out by everyone within the organisation, companies are always looking for methods to make clocking in as simple and precise as possible.

 HR software like Factorial, which always looks ahead and seeks the best solutions to assist HR managers in their daily work, has been developed to offer an additional attendance option.

 In fact, with Factorial it is possible for employees to easily clock in and track their working hours with our facial recognition software.
 Making it even faster for employees to log and view their working hours.

-As mentioned above, there are several ways to track employee attendance, but two in particular are catching on and becoming more and more popular within companies.
-There are companies that always look to innovate and evolve with the changing times, and indeed have long since introduced these methods, for others, it may sound like something never heard before.
+As mentioned above, there are several ways to track employee attendance.
+However, two ways, in particular, are catching on and becoming more and more popular within companies.
+These include an attendance tracking app and the attendance QR code.

 Time and attendance apps allow you to clock in, directly from the employee’s personal device.
-This evolution is due to the fact that now we are all equipped with smartphones and internet connection, the only things an employee needs to clock in in a second via the app.
-Every app offers different functionalities based on your needs and we have those that are exclusive for attendance tracking, and others that are more complete, which also allow other features such as the management of holidays and absences directly from a mobile phone, for example.
+This evolution is due to the fact that we are now all equipped with smartphones and internet connections.
+Meaning, the only thing an employee needs to clock in in a second via the app.
+Every app offers different functionalities based on your needs.
+At Factorial we have those that are exclusive for attendance tracking, and others that are more complete, which also allow other features such as the management of holidays and absences directly from a mobile phone, for example.